joe-boadi/joe-boadi/README.md

 # 💫 Hi, Joe here👋
-A full-stack engineer.
-I enjoying creating and maintaining tools.<br>I so love to collaborate with determined, innovative and dedicated engineers.<br>I am a fan and enthusiast of Python and Javascript, I'm currently working on projects in Golang and C++.<br>Let's connect and create something awesome together!
+A tech enthusiast.
+Creating and maintaining.<br>Love to collaborate with determined, innovative and dedicated engineers.<br>A fan and enthusiast of Python, Javascript, Golang and C++.<br>Let's connect to create something awesome!

 ## 🌐 Socials: